 https://maps.app.goo.gl/XAoBMx2pvxB8QBH18

 Lake Alice, which is part of the broader Lake Alice Conservation Area, is located on the campus of the University of Florida.
-The lake, which is home to countless alligators, is where at age 16 Tom Petty accidentally drove his mother’s white Chevrolet Impala when he was supposed to be at a high school dance.
+The lake, which is home to countless alligators, is where at age 16 Tom Petty accidentally drove his car, a white Chevrolet Impala, when he was supposed to be at a dance.

-Keith Harben, Tom's neighborhood friend, told me that they were at a dance together that night.
-Tom, who had very recently received his driver's license, drove them that night in Tom's recently acquired car.
+Keith Harben, Tom's neighborhood friend, told me that they were at a dance together that night at the American Legion Hall (513 University Ave.; now the Matheson History Museum).
+Tom, who had very recently received his driver's license, drove them that night in Tom's recently acquired car, which he got from his mother after she got a new car.
 During the dance, Tom left with a date in his car to go parking.
 Tom told Keith he'd be back to pick him up at the dance.
 Later that night when Tom hadn't shown up, Keith became worried.
 Eventually, Tom's mother showed up in the family car to pick up Keith -- with an embarrassed Tom riding along.

 To read about this, see this Gainesville Sun article: https://www.gainesville.com/story/news/local/2017/10/08/tom-petty-rebel-and-friend/18354679007/